 After hiking some hours on the Caldera on La Palma we passed by at the Roque de Los Muchachos on our way back down.
 We arrived there at the right moment – right before the sunset 🙂 The photos have been taken with a Fujifilm X-T1 camera.

 Today was a very special day for star-gazers and astronomers.
-For about 7 hours planet Mercury crossed the sun which is a quite seldom event.
+For about 7 hours the Mercury sun transit could be observed what is a quite seldom event.
 At 11:12 UTC Mercury started to show up in front of the sun and left again at 18:42 UTC.
 The little planet will not transit again until 2019 and then again 2032.
 More information can of course be found on wikipedia.

-For me it was great to see this with my own eyes and again getting an idea of how huge the sun is compared to all the planets.
-On the pictures untrained eyes have to look twice to recognize little Mercury.
+For me it was great to see the Mercury sun transit with my own eyes and again getting an idea of how huge the sun is compared to all the planets.
+Untrained eyes have to look twice to recognize little Mercury on the photo.
 Simply fantastic!

 For 20th March 2015 a partial solar eclipse was predicted for central Europe.
 For me currently situated close to Stuttgart a maximum coverage of about 68% was calculated.
 This should have been my first solar eclipse under clear sky since I own my telescope!
 When the weather forecast predicted clear sky for Friday morning I almost couldn’t believe it.
 It felt a little like being a kid right before Christmas 🙂

 Two hours before the party was about to start, I already set up all the equipment on our terrace.
 I think it was a good idea to not drink a coffee this morning since I was already pretty nervous 😀 Beside seeing the moon moving in front of the sun with my own eyes I also wanted to take some pictures with my Fujifilm X-T1 camera.
 For this reason I ordered a telescope adapter for my camera some time ago (see this post).

 After doing several tests with the equipment I was satisfied and just waiting for the big moment 🙂